-Introduces the general principles of human structure and function to students who intend to enter the health related
+Introduces the general principles of human structure and function to students who intend to enter the health related professions.
+The study begins at the cellular level and proceeds through tissues to organ systems.

 Grade Component: LG/SNC Elective Basis Course Requirements: CREQ: BIOSC 0097